nsaltamachia/App-Tracker-App/README.md

 It's very simple, but I think having a log of these applications will help me stay on top of my job hunt, and avoid some awkward phone calls...

 The home page contains a "new job form," which includes:

 -Job title

 -Company name

 -Room for a short description of the role

 -Salary range

--A selector for updating the application's status(submitted, pending follow-up, interview scheduled, and...rejected) -A picker for the application submission date
+-A selector for updating the application's status(submitted, pending follow-up, interview scheduled, and...rejected)

+-A picker for the application submission date

--A picker for a follow-up reminder
+-A picker to list a follow-up date

 The home page also presents a card list of all of the applications I've filed.
 These "Job Cards" present trimmed-down information from the larger form, and have buttons for navigation to the job's edit and "more details" page, along with a delete button.